martindocs/martindocs/README.md

 - **C#** – My main learning goal.
 I'm building small apps and exploring what I can do with desktop, web, console apps.

 - **JavaScript** – The language I've worked with the longest.
-Currently using it for internal web-based tooling at work (HTML/CSS/JavaScript).
+Currently using it for internal web-based tooling at work.

 - **Python** – Mostly using for automation (scripting boring or repetitive tasks).